clearlinux/clear-linux-documentation/source/clear-linux/tutorials/nvidia.rst

 #.
 Go to the `NVIDIA Driver Downloads website`_ .
 Search for and download the
-   appropriate driver based on the model of  NVIDIA GPU you have with *Linux 64-bit* selected as the Operating System .
+   appropriate driver based on the NVIDIA GPU model you have with *Linux 64-bit* selected as the Operating System .